Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Bossier City students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Bossier City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Bossier City District Curriculum Used in Our In-Home Tutoring Programs

 The Bossier Parish School Board follows the standards-based Common Core Curriculum.
 The curriculum design is such that students focus on key areas of learning within each subject, gaining a distinct depth of knowledge each year.
 This is done to bring about higher order thinking and analysis skills which students will need for post-secondary work and learning.
 Another aim of the curriculum is that students make connections between subjects, and to that end, the district offers electives to engage excitement and foster connections.